openhab/openhab-docs/developers/prerequisites/osgids.md

 This is the XML component description.
 This file is located in the *OSGI-INF* folder and is named *consumer.xml*.

     Note!
-Please keep in mind that the Service Component Description might be automatically generated using SCR Annotations like @Component, @Reference,
+Please keep in mind that the Service Component Description can be automatically generated using SCR Annotations like @Component, @Reference,
     @Activate, @Deacticate and etc that are supported e.g. in Apache Felix.
-Currently these annotations are not used in the openHAB project, so please ignore examples where they are used.
+In the openHAB project it is preferred to use these annotations and not create the XML component description by hand.
+    This should be accompanied with a .gitignore file in the OSGI-INF with /*.xml as content.
+    This is needed to avoid adding the generated XML component files to git.

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>